 Modules and Bioinformatics Software¶

-- Shifter, with the software installed in a Docker container
+- Shifter, with the software built inside a Docker container

 - Anaconda virtual environments

-Shifter is Docker-like software for running containers on NERSC systems.
-More information on Shifter is available here, and Shifter training slides are also available.
+Shifter is a Docker-like software tool used to run containers on NERSC systems.
+More information on Shifter is available, and Shifter training slides are also available.
 The main advantages of using Shifter are:

-- Using containers makes your workflow portable, across Cori, Denovo, Edison, and to cloud resources
+- Using containers makes your workflow portable between Perlmutter, other HPC facilities and clusters, and cloud resources

-- Because Shifter uses Docker containers, you can build and debug containers on your laptop or desktop, then be sure they will run the same way on Cori or other NERSC platforms.
+- Because Shifter uses Docker containers, you can build and debug containers on your laptop or desktop, then be confident they will run the same way on Perlmutter or other platforms.

-- Shifter exists because Docker cannot be safely run on NERSC machines.
-Docker requires too much access to the system, anyone who can run a container can essentially access the entire machine.
-Shifter implements a subset of the same functionality that Docker provides, and can run Docker containers unmodified.
+- Shifter exists because Docker does not incorporate the security requirements of a HPC facility.
+Docker requires an access model and permissions which are too broad; anyone who can run a container has access to the entire machine.
+Shifter implements a subset of the same functionality that Docker provides and can run Docker containers unmodified.

 The process for building a container and running it with Shifter is roughly as follows: